In the beginning…

 What will we write about?

-First off, this restart is primarily Jinseok and Jae.
-Roy and Tim will contribute as they can, but for them available time to write the things they want to write remains an issue.
+First off, this restart will be primarily led by Jinseok.
+Roy, Tim, and I will contribute as we can, but for us, available time to write the things we want to write remains an issue.

 We will largely stick to the things that we wrote about before and feel most comfortable writing about.
 We’ll continue to focus primarily on the senior men’s national team with updates on the youth national teams as well.
 I hope (this is Jae) to also occasionally be able to provide some updates on the various women’s national teams as well.
 Updates on the various Koreans in European leagues will happen as well as the occasional K League update.